Maximilianos/maxpanas.com/notes.md

   - DONE! - Display each article immediately when loaded to make it appear archive loads faster
   - Add Pagination to archive list (not needed for mvp ?)
+  - Create a new endpoint for each archive teaser so as not to download the entire article's content

 - Articles
   - DONE! - Only show articles marked with "status:published" when in